Compulsed/blog/plan.md

 - [ ] API Authentication when an API exists
 - [ ] Limit Execution role in serverless.yml as it is *
 - [ ] Remove * CIDR from BastionSecurityGroup
+- [ ] DeletionPolicy: Delete, change this if production

 ## Nice to have
 - [ ] Jira stories into repo